NicksIdeaEngine/dropboxsyncmenu/README.md

 #### Step 1.
 Add Scripts

-* Move the `dropboxstatus` and `dropboxsyncmenu` files to your scripts folder.
-For me this is a folder in my Dropbox, but you can use `~/.config/polybar/scripts` as well.
+* Move the `dropboxstatus` and `dropboxsyncmenu` files to your scripts directory.
+For me this is in `Dropbox/scripts`, but you can use the default of `$HOME/.config/polybar/scripts` as well.
 * Make sure both of those files are executible by running `chmod +x <filename>`
-* Set the `DROPBOX` variable in `dropboxsyncmenu` to wherever your Dropbox folder is located.
+* Set the `DROPBOX` variable in `dropboxsyncmenu` to wherever your Dropbox directory is located if different from `$HOME/Dropbox`
-* If needed, set the `FILE` variable to a folder this script can use for its `.tmp` file. (the file gets auto deleted at the end)
+* If needed, set the `FILE` variable to a directory this script can use for its `.tmp` file. (the file gets auto deleted at the end).
+The default is your `$HOME` directory, but I use `$HOME/.temp`
 * If you don't use ZSH, change the first line of both scripts to match your shell (example for Bash users: `#!/bin/bash` )

 #### Step 2.
 Set up Polybar